 How do you teach a team to finish games?
-Chris Petersen and Co. are searching for the answer.
+Chris Petersen and Co. are searching for the answer

 “Bush, how do you teach an offense to finish games?
 How do you go about doing that?”

-“Yeah, right now I wish I had an answer for you,” UW’s second-year offensive coordinator said after the 33-28 loss, staring directly ahead, with a black “DAWGS” hat pulled low over his head.
+“Yeah, right now I wish I had an answer for you,” UW’s second-year offensive coordinator said after the 33-28 loss, staring directly ahead with a black “DAWGS” hat pulled low over his head.
 “But obviously we haven’t done it in the last two games.
 (It’s) extremely disappointing, and we need to fix it.”

 Nine games in, there’s a lot to fix.
 On Sept.
 7, UW led Cal 19-17 with 2:05 left.
 On Oct.
 19, the Huskies led No. 12 Oregon 28-14 early in the second half and 31-21 with 3:39 left in the third quarter.
 On Saturday, they led No. 9 Utah 21-13 with 8:15 left in the third.